Dyrecteddyrected

 // ... your collections

-For Cloud mode, you should use environment variables for your keys:
+For Cloud mode, you should use framework-prefixed environment variables.
+The Nuxt module will automatically pick these up:

 # .env